voodoos/ppx_deriving_jsont/README.md

 to help generate tedious parts of the bindings that can be mix-and-matched with carefully user-written descriptions when that is necessary.

+Please take some time to read about all of Jsont's intricacies:

+- In the official [documentation](https://erratique.ch/software/jsont/doc/) and [cookbook](https://erratique.ch/software/jsont/doc/cookbook.html)
+- In Daniel's [introductory post](https://discuss.ocaml.org/t/ann-jsont-0-1-0-declarative-json-data-manipulation-for-ocaml/15702) here on discuss.

 ## 🚧🚧 Work in progress

 This an early take on writing a deriver for